$0 Saskatchewan Adoption Quick-Start Checklist

 When a foster parent applies to adopt a child already in their care, they still need to complete the Mutual Family Assessment (MFA) — Saskatchewan's formal home study process.
 However, their existing relationship with the child and their track record as a caregiver is directly relevant to the assessment.

-The MFA typically takes two to six months and involves a minimum of four to six interviews with a trained social worker or Independent Practitioner.
+The MFA typically takes two to six months and involves four to six interviews with a trained social worker or Independent Practitioner.
 It covers:

 For foster parents, the MFA process often runs concurrently with the post-placement supervision that is already happening as part of their foster care arrangement.
 The social worker conducting the MFA and the worker conducting regular foster care visits may be different people, but the information about the child's adjustment in the home is relevant to both processes.

-What "Priority Given to Foster Parents" Actually Means in Practice
+What an Existing Foster Relationship Means in Practice

 Foster parents pursuing adoption of a child in their care should:

-The Assisted Adoption Program rates for 2024-2025 range from $358.98 to $634.93 per month (southern Saskatchewan rates) depending on the child's age, with higher rates in northern Saskatchewan.
+For 2024–2025, the Assisted Adoption Program's monthly maintenance rates range from $358.98 to $554.63 in southern Saskatchewan and from $393.35 to $634.93 in northern Saskatchewan, depending on the child's age.
 Special needs benefits can also cover medical, dental, and therapeutic costs not covered by universal health coverage.

 If you are a foster parent trying to understand whether you are positioned well for adoption, or if you are just entering the system and need to understand what the foster-to-adoption transition actually involves, the Saskatchewan Adoption Process Guide covers the domestic pathway from initial eligibility through finalization — including the MFA, the Assisted Adoption Program, and the role of First Nations agencies.
 Get the guide at /ca/saskatchewan/adoption/